annie-shlepak/todo_list/README.md

 # TO-DO list
-A simple web application to manage your tasks and be more productive
+A simple web application to manage your tasks and be more productive.

 Functionality:
 * adding, deleting, editing, finishing tasks
 * adding, deleting, editing projects